MicrosoftDocs/query-docs/query-languages/dax/addmissingitems-function-dax.md

 manager: "kfile"
 ---
 # ADDMISSINGITEMS Function (DAX)
-> [!NOTE]
-> This function is included in SQL Server 2016 Analysis Services (SSAS), Power Pivot in Excel 2016, and Power BI Desktop nly.
-Information provided here is subject to change.

 Adds combinations of items from multiple columns to a table if they do not already exist.
 The determination of which item combinations to add is based on referencing source columns which contain all the possible values for the columns.